seepiol/Rasp2Pc/README.md

 For security reasons, generate a cryptographic key and insert it into the code (see [security](#security)

-## Security
-The packets are encrypted before sending with [AES-128](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)  encryption algorithm.
-By default is hardcoded a 128 bit key and a 128 bit [initialization vector](https://en.wikipedia.org/wiki/Initialization_vector).
-Please generate a new key and insert it into the code [on rasp component](https://github.com/seepiol/Rasp2Pc/blob/master/rasp.py#L700) and [on pc component](https://github.com/seepiol/Rasp2Pc/blob/master/pc.py#L277)

-I have replaced PyCrypto with [PyCryptoDome](https://github.com/Legrandin/pycryptodome)
 ## Usage
 ### PC Component
 ```